 Thank you for your interest in the above role.
 Below, you will find the job description and person specification, outlining how the different criteria will be assessed throughout the recruitment process.
-You will also find information on the recruitment and selection process and key dates.
+You will also find information on the recruitment and selection process.